mythril-forge/character-data/source/homebrew/abilities/features/spellbook.md

 ## Reviewing One or More Spells
 You can spend time reviewing the spells in your spellbook to relearn them.
-Reviewing a {@class} spell requires time spent perusing its respective entry: at least 5 minutes, plus an additional 5 minutes per level of the spell.
+Reviewing a `{( class )}` spell requires time spent perusing its respective entry: at least 5 minutes, plus an additional 5 minutes per level of the spell.
 You must repeat this process for each spell that you wish to review.
 Once you have spent this time studying, you know the spell(s) and can prepare them as normal.